Giza Egypt Travel Guide

 Hands-on sessions to prepare traditional Egyptian dishes like koshary or molokhia.
 These classes often include a visit to a local market to purchase ingredients.

 Guided walks through local markets and eateries.
-Discover hidden culinary gems and understand the food culture.
+Discover hidden culinary gems and understand the dishes culture.

 Less common in Giza or central Cairo.
 These are found more in rural areas, for insight into the source of Egypt's produce.

 Ramadan: Islamic holy month of fasting and celebratory evening meals.
-Dates vary annually.
+The dates are different annually.

-Eid al-Fitr & Eid al-Adha: Major Islamic holidays with celebrations.
+Eid al-Fitr & Eid-Adha: Major Islamic holidays with celebrations.
 Some businesses possibly has altered hours.

 This annual event takes place in November or December, drawing foreign and local filmmakers.